VeronikaRuliskova/help/docs/reports.md

 ## Where can I download my SMS campaign reports?
 To download SMS campaign reports:
-1. Click SMS in the left side menu in your BulkGate Portal
+1. Click SMS in the left side menu in your BulkGate Portal.
-2. Click Reports
+2. Click Reports.
-3. Select a date to filter your data
+3. Select a date to filter your data.
 4. Select country to filter your data if you want.
-Otherwise you will get a report that may include SMS campaigns that were sent to multiple countries
+Otherwise you will get a report that may include SMS campaigns that were sent to multiple countries.
-5. Click Download
+5. Click Download.